Republic of Ragusa

-The Republic of Ragusa (Note: Republica de Ragusa; Respublica Ragusina; Repubblica di Ragusa; Dubrovačka Republika; Repùblega de Raguxa.) was an aristocratic maritime republic centered on the city of Dubrovnik (Ragusa in Italian and Latin; Raguxa in Venetian) in South Dalmatia (today in southernmost Croatia) that carried that name from 1358 until 1808.
-It reached its commercial peak in the 15th and the 16th centuries, before being conquered by Napoleon's French Empire and formally annexed by the Napoleonic Kingdom of Italy in 1808.
-It had a population of about 30,000 people, of whom 5,000 lived within the city walls.
+The Republic of Ragusa (Note: Republica de Ragusa; Respublica Ragusina; Repubblica di Ragusa; Dubrovačka Republika; Repùblega de Raguxa.) was an aristocratic maritime republic centered on the city of Dubrovnik (Ragusa in Italian and Latin; Raguxa in Venetian) in South Dalmatia (today in southernmost Croatia) in Southern Europe.
+It carried that name from 1358 until 1808, reaching its commercial peak in the 15th and 16th centuries.
+The republic was conquered by Napoleon's French Empire in 1806 and formally annexed by the Napoleonic Kingdom of Italy in 1808.
+By then it had a population of about 30,000 people, of whom 5,000 lived within the city walls.
 Its motto was "Non bene pro toto libertas venditur auro", a Latin phrase which can be translated as "Liberty is not well sold for all the gold".

 Names

 Originally named Communitas Ragusina (Latin for "Ragusan municipality" or "community"), in the 14th century it was renamed Respublica Ragusina (Latin for Ragusan Republic), first mentioned in 1385.
 It was nevertheless a Republic under its previous name, although its Rector was appointed by Venice rather than by Ragusa's own Major Council.
 In Italian it is called Repubblica di Ragusa; in Croatian it is called Dubrovačka Republika (/hr/).
 It is generally known in historiography as the Republic of Ragusa.

 The Slavic name Dubrovnik is derived from the word dubrava, "an oak grove," by a folk etymology.
 The name Dubrovnik of the Adriatic city is first recorded in the Charter of Ban Kulin (1189).
 It came into use alongside Ragusa as early as the 14th century.

 The Latin, Italian and Dalmatian name Ragusa possibly derives its name from Lausa (from the Greek ξαυ: xau, "precipice"); it was later altered to Rausium, Rhagusium, Ragusium or Rausia (even Lavusa, Labusa, Raugia and Rachusa) and finally into Ragusa.
-Another theory is that the term "Ragusa" derivatives from or is related to Proto-Albanian *rāguša meaning 'grape' (compare Modern-Albanian rrush (meaning "grape")), according to V. Orel.
+Another theory is that the term "Ragusa" is related to Proto-Albanian *rāguša meaning 'grape' (compare Modern-Albanian rrush (meaning "grape")), according to V. Orel.